scalar-labs/scalar-kubernetes/README.md

 ### [Operation](./operation)

-The operation directory is where Ansible Playbooks are located to install and deploy configuration and Pods on the Kubernetes cluster .
+The operation directory is where Ansible Playbooks are located to install and deploy configuration plus Pods on the Kubernetes cluster.

 ## Future Work